lunosai/GmailNotify-PubSub-GCP/README.md

 ### Primary Folder's Explanation
 * `/config` - contains the `appconfig.json` file (renamed from `sample-appconfig.json` template file) after putting in the values.
-* `/credentials` - optional; contains `google-key.json` only if you choose to bundle a service account key (not required for the stateless watch flow).
+* `/credentials` - optional; contains `google-key.json` only if you choose to bundle a service account key (not required for the stateless watch flow; no sample key is included).
 * `/modules` - contains the individual modules `*.js` files.
 * `/modules/functions` - contains the core Cloud Functions in their respective `*.js` files.
 * `/tests` - contains all the JEST test files used to perform checks and validation on the functionality of the application locally, before deploying the Cloud Functions.